-Once these new CNAME records have been added into your DNS, the Status Page domain will be confirmed generally within a few minutes and the SSL will automatically set up within an hour.
+Once the new CNAME record has been added into your DNS, the Status Page domain and SSL will be confirmed generally within a few minutes.

-Tip: Enforcing CAA & DVC? - If you're enforcing CAA or DVC on your DNS records, please make sure amazon.com is listed.
+Tip: Enforcing CAA & DVC? - If you're enforcing CAA or DVC on your DNS records, please make sure letsencrypt.org is listed.

 Tip: Using Cloudflare for DNS? - Please set their Proxy Service to DNS only.
 We need it like this to verify the DNS records are alive and well.

 When both CNAME records are confirmed, you are ready to roll.

 For additional help getting things set up or if you have any questions or comments, please say hello using the intercom button below.